|

 Darwin Got Wrong

-When this line of thinking is applied to ontogeny, the
+When this same line of thinking is applied to ontogeny, the

-shoe fits.
-We can ask whether cellular differentiation during the ontogenetic
+shoe seems to fit as comfortably.
+Maybe cellular differentiation during the ontogenetic

 development of an organism is the result of wholly undirected, stochastic

-But the parallels are striking: Some cell types, the early undifferentiated
+But the parallels are striking: Some cell types, some early undifferentiated

 types of the blastula, for example, go extinct during ontogeny.
 Though, some

 ancestral types persist, in the form of adult stem cells.
-And bacteria
+And, as with the Gaian biosphere, bacteria

 assume an ontogenetic program?
 Doesn't Gould's evolutionary model explain